Personal loans

 Personal loans are often used to fund:

-• Weddings – the average cost of a UK wedding in 2024 is around £20,500.
+- Weddings – the average cost of a UK wedding in 2024 is more than £20,500.
 If you can’t pay for your big day in one go, a wedding loan could help spread the cost over a longer period.

 How much does a personal loan cost?